What to Expect from San Francisco in July

 By July, San Francisco's typical weather pattern includes lots of fog and on the average, you'll encounter fewer days of sunshine than in the spring or fall.
 That fog is wet and the winds that accompany it make it all feel much cooler than the thermometer reading might imply.

 "Isn't this California?" you may ask.
-Of course it is, but think about it - all those television shows and movies that gave you the idea that that whole state is sunny were filmed in Los Angeles, weren't they?
+Of course it is, but think about it - all those television shows and movies that gave you the idea that the whole state is sunny were filmed in Los Angeles, weren't they?

 Average High Temperature: 69°F/21°C